KCPT19/Fading-Image-Widget/readme.txt

 2. The widget filled out.

 == Changelog ==

+= 0.0.3 =
+* Disabled Fade feature if both images aren't specified
+* Image 2 will take place of image 1 if it is omitted.

 = 0.0.2 =
 * Added css to fade image 1 out, while fading image 2 in